rahulkarthickr/dbms/Overview.md

 ### Denormalization

 - Denormalization is simply the opposite of Normalization
-- This processm is done often in NoSQL for optimization
+- This process is done often in NoSQL for optimization
 - In normalization, we spilt the single table into multiple tables to avoid combining of duplicating elements
 - Whereas in denormalization, we combine multiple tables into a single table
 - Example for denormalization is creating a playlist in a music app which has multiple tables connected to a single playlist table